-Are you planning to travel to Namibia and wondering what is the best time to visit this stunning country?
+Are you planning to travel to Namibia and wondering what is the best time to visit Namibia?
 Or are you looking for the best time to visit Etosha National Park for wildlife viewing or the best time to hike the Fish River Canyon?
 We’ve got you covered with this month by month overview of when to visit Namibia.

 Namibia in July and August